asayuki/BeerKit/README.md

 ### this.mongodb

-`(object)` If defined, BeerKit will setup a Mongo-instance.
-Ths property should be and object with the following keys:
+`(string)` If defined, BeerKit will setup a Mongo-instance.

-* `url` - Hostname to the MongoDB-server.
 Example: `mongodb://localhost:27017/beerkit`

 To use MongoDB in your route-handlers use
 * `var db = req.server.plugins['hapi-mongodb'].db;` - To get access the database